40 Scotland Facts and Trivia Questions

 This isn’t the largest or the deepest Loch in Scotland, but it does contain the most water, it contains more water than all of the lakes in England and Wales combined!

-The tale of Nessie has been around since 565AD making it a very old myth, but the first sighting was in 1933.
+The tale of Nessie has been around since 565AD, making it a very old myth, but the first sighting was in 1933.

-Since then there have been various sightings of the monster but no one is sure that she is really there.
+Since then, there have been various sightings of the monster, but no one is sure that she is really there.

-If you want to explore yourself, google street view lets you view the area above and below the water.
-Let us know if you spot her!
+If you want to explore yourself, Google Street View lets you view the area above and below the water.

 Funny Scottish Facts